enisz/igdb/src/assets/templates/05-examples.md

 A basic example to send your apicalypse query to the IGDB API.

-> Make sure to place your endpoint methods calls in a try...catch block to be able to catch errors!
+> Make sure to place your [endpoint method](#endpoints) calls in a try...catch block to be able to catch errors!

 **Code**